JTafej/24-25-Programming/Unit 1 Day 1.md

 # Welcome to the intro to programming GitHub page!
+(TOPICS: PRINT, INPUTS, VARIABLES)

 ## This post is meant to give you an idea of the typical structure of the course.